-You are required to provide your own standard green, blank Scantron form ("Form 882-ES") for each examination, including the final exam, and should bring a #2 pencil to complete the exam.
+Also, you are required to provide your own standard green, blank Scantron form ("Form 882-ES") for each examination, including the final exam, and should bring at least one #2 pencil to complete the exam.
+Our Scantron machines do not read markings made with a pen.
+Scantron forms are available at the bookstore in multi-packs and as individual sheets.

-Assignments and Grading: Your grade in this course will be based on the following elements, weighted as specified below:
+Assignments and Grading: Your grade in this course will be based on the following elements: